jack-farley/messages-flask/README.txt

-This is a backend for a messaging application created using Flask.
+A backend for a messaging application built using Flask.

 Created by Jack Farley.